 The overall increase in Recorded Music revenue was driven by increases in digital, artist services and expanded-rights, licensing and physical revenues.
 Digital revenue increased by \$200 million, or 6%, as a result of the continued growth in streaming services, which was affected by market-related slowdown in ad-supported revenue, \$31 million in downloads and other digital revenue from the Copyright Settlement, strength of releases including current year releases from Ed Sheeran and Silk Sonic as well as carryover success from Dua Lipa, Ed Sheeran and Bruno Mars.
 Revenue from streaming services grew by \$187 million, or 6%, to \$3,159 million for the fiscal year ended September 30, 2022 from \$2,972 million for the fiscal year ended September 30, 2021.
 Streaming revenue growth was partially offset by an unfavorable impact of foreign currency exchange rates of \$88 million, or 3%.
-Downloads and other digital revenue increased by \$13 million, or 10%, to \$146 million for the fiscal year ended September 30, 2022 from \$1,32 million for the fiscal year ended reprint to the fiscal year ended September 30, 2021 due to the Copyright Settlement, partially offset by continued shift to streaming services.
+Downloads and other digital revenue increased by \$13 million, or 10%, to \$146 million for the fiscal year ended September 30, 2022 from \$133 million for the fiscal year ended September 30, 2021 due to the Copyright Settlement, partially offset by continued shift to streaming services.
 Artist services and expanded-rights revenue increased by \$168 million primarily due to higher touring activity, which was disrupted by COVID in the prior year, and merchandising revenue, partially offset by an unfavorable impact of foreign currency exchange rates of \$37 million.
-Licensing revenue increased by \$40 million, mainly due to higher synchronization and other licensing revenue, partially offset by an unfavorable impact of foreign currency exchange rates of \$37 million.
-Licensing revenue increased demand for vinyl products, partially offset by an unfavorable impact of foreign currency exchange rates of \$15 million.
-Physical revenue increased by \$14 million, or 3%, primarily from higher sales due to the success of new releases and an increased demand for vinyl products, partially offset by an unfavorable impact of fore
+Licensing revenue increased by \$40 million, mainly due to higher synchronization and other licensing revenue, partially offset by an unfavorable impact of foreign currency exchange rates of \$15 million.
+Physical revenue increased by \$14 million, or 3%, primarily from higher sales due to the success of new releases and an increased demand for vinyl products, partially offset by an unfavorable impact of foreign currency exchange rates of \$28 million.

 Music Publishing revenues increased by \$197 million, or 26%, to \$958 million for the fiscal year ended September 30, 2022 from \$761 million for the fiscal year ended September 30, 2021.
 U.S. Music Publishing revenues were \$513 million and \$378 million, or 54% and 50% of consolidated Music Publishing revenues, for the fiscal year ended September 30, 2022 and September 30, 2021, respectively.
-International Music Publishing revenues were \$445 million and \$383 million, or 46% and 50% of Music Publishing revenues, for the fiscal year ended September 30, 2021, respectively.
+International Music Publishing revenues were \$445 million and \$383 million, or 46% and 50% of Music Publishing revenues, for the fiscal year ended September 30, 2022 and September 30, 2021, respectively.